 - are beyond any wedge type or pizza style of skiing technique

 - as a snowboarder you can make fluid heel to toe turns, no falling leaf, you can traverse and can stop on both your heel and toe sides

 - have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)

 For all first time guests who visit us on our Level I tour, we guarantee you will be satisfied with your experience.
 So much that if your experience isn’t up to par we will give you your money back.
 Check here for details.

-Unlike your experience at any ski area where tracks, chop
+Unlike the ski area experience where tracks, chop

-Remember that we provide you with the fatter ski’s or snowboards and have poles with bigger baskets that help you in the untracked snow.
+Remember that we provide you with complimentary, fat Armada ski’s and Never Summer snowboards designed for powder.
+These tools help with the float and making your turns pop in the powder.
+We also provide poles with bigger baskets that help you in the untracked snow.

 Here is a blog post regarding tip and techniques on how to learn how to powder ski: http://www.steamboatpowdercats.com/how-to-ski-powder/